cvalentin8p/trafficintelligence/docs/README.md

     * [Tutorial and information](camera-calibration.md) on camera calibration, homographies (how to use the provided script to create a homography) and distortion
     * [Tutorial](video-tracking-tutorial.md) to extract road user trajectories from video data
     * [Typical workflow](trajectory-extraction-workflow.md) to extract road user trajectories
-    * [Steps](tracking-optimization.md) to optimize tracking after cleaning the tracker output trajectories, eg using the [trajectory annotation tool](https://bitbucket.org/Wendlasida/trafficintelligenceannotationtool/) by Tertuis OuÃ©draogo
+    * [Steps](tracking-optimization.md) to optimize tracking after cleaning the tracker output trajectories, eg using the [trajectory annotation tool](https://bitbucket.org/Wendlasida/trafficintelligenceannotationtool/) by Tertuis Ou‚draogo
     * (Python) [[Loading NGSIM Data using Python Libraries|Simple example of loading road user trajectories from the NGSIM dataset]]
     * (Python) [Tutorial to load and visualize some video tracking results](loading-trajectory-data-extracted-from-video-using-trafficintelligence-python-library.ipynb)
     * (Python) [Tutorial to detect a trajectory crossing a line or polygon](detecting-line-polygon-crossing.ipynb)